Advice and Assistance for Disabled Students

 - the impairment has a substantial and long-term adverse effect on their ability to perform normal day-to-day activities

-Our team of Learning Support Advisers can provide information, advice and assistance on a range of issues including:
+The Learning Support Team can provide information, advice and assistance on a range of issues including:

 - assessment for dyslexia and other specific learning differences

-- help with obtaining up to date supporting medical evidence
+- help with obtaining the required supporting medical evidence

-- creation of a Learning Support Plan to inform lecturers of your needs
+- creation of a Learning Support Plan to inform lecturers of your support needs

-- the identification of reasonable adjustments to support effective engagement with your studies
+- identifying appropriate reasonable adjustments to support effective engagement with your studies

 - additional arrangements for exams and assessments